ArunVG1963/Mental-Health-Awareness---Project-1/README.md

   **Acceptance Criteria:** User can access buttons easily with logo and text

 (Include all prioritized should-have features)
-**Guidance:** In order to enhance the functionality, there may be an opportunity to include all pdf's via a carousel, with pdf's downloaded to site or updated from a database store
+In order to enhance the functionality, there may be an opportunity to include all pdf's via a carousel, with pdf's downloaded to site or updated from a database store

 ### Could-Have User Stories
 - **User Story 1:** Direct video contact with samaritans or counsellor.